EpiAware/PrimaryCensored.jl/docs/src/getting-started/quickstart.md

 # Quickstart

-Get up and running with `primarycensored` in just a few minutes using this quickstart guide.
+Get up and running with `PrimaryCensored` in just a few minutes using this quickstart guide.